ibm-cloud-docs/key-protect/migrate-tool.md

 The CSV status column output also reads: "FAILED - No associations were found for the key"

-This means the HPCS key has no cloud resources associated with it.
-Therefore, there is no reason to perform a syncing of resources.
-This also means the migration has been completed for the key.
+The HPCS key has no cloud resources that are associated with it.
+Therefore, you do not need to perform a syncing of resources.
+This also indicates that the migration is complete for the key.

 ### Sync command: No migration intent found
 {: #migrate-tool-troubleshoot-sync-nomi}